MaherAlhijile/Digital-Holographic-Microscope-ICTP-KAUST-/README.md

   * Enabled batch processing of multiple images
   * Fixed ROI selection – now works correctly from the first click
   * Corrected the thickness functions – each function now opens in a separate, * independent window

-## To do:
-  * Improve the noise reduction functionality using Artificial Intelligence
+  * Improved the noise reduction functionality using Artificial Intelligence
-  * Train a machine learning model for remote, label-free, automated point-of-care disease diagnosis.
+  * Trained a machine learning model for remote, label-free, automated point-of-care disease diagnosis
-  * Use features extracted from DHM to train ML algorithms for detecting diseases * such as malaria and sickle cell anemia.
+  * Used features extracted from DHM to train ML algorithms for detecting diseases such as malaria and sickle cell anemia

+## System Versions:
+# Local Version
+This is a standalone desktop software designed to work with a DHM (Digital Holographic Microscopy) add-on for regular microscopes.
+It handles live acquisition, phase reconstruction, ROI selection, and image processing locally using the connected Basler camera and the Pylon library.
+Can be found under the local directory
+# Remote Version
+This is a web application designed to work with our in-house designed DHM system.
+It supports remote image upload, cloud-based reconstruction, AI-powered diagnostics, and batch analysis.
+It is built for scalability and accessibility, enabling point-of-care usage without the need for local processing power.
+Can be found under the remote directory